 Could the suit operate on its own, like today’s autonomous robots?

-Still, for its time, M.A.N.T.I.S. gave us a bold and important look at Black representation in sci-fi, wrapped in a sleek, bionically-enhanced frame.
+Still, for its time, M.A.N.T.I.S. gave us a bold and important look at Black representation in sci-fi, wrapped in a sleek, bionic-enhanced frame.

 But it's highly doubtful you will be seeing a Tesla bot jumping 30 to 35 feet over a building!